Should I use buy now pay later with a bad credit score?

 Is it a good idea to use buy now pay later if I have a poor credit score?

-Whether using buy now pay later is a good idea if you have a poor credit score will depend on your usage and if you pay back what you’ve borrowed in good time.
-As long as you meet your repayments in good time, your credit score may improve over time.
+Whether using buy now pay later is a good idea if you have a poor credit score will depend on your circumstances, how you use the card and if you pay back what you’ve borrowed in good time.
+As long as you meet your scheduled repayments in good time, your credit score may gradually improve.

 Using buy now pay later could suit you if: